lesereli000/Pokemon-TCG-Evolution/README.md

             - Test 5 prize cards do not give player a win
             - Test 6 prize cards do give player a win

-    - In-Play Pokémon:
-        - In-Play Pokémon consist of both Active and Benched Pokémon

-    - Active Pokémon:
+    - Active Pokémon: (commit 58db1a1)
         - The top row of each players Pokémon in-play section has a single active Pokémon at all times
         - The active Pokémon takes damage when the opponent attacks
         - Are knocked out after their hp is <= 0